akka/akka/akka-docs/pending/serialization-scala.rst

     s.fromJSON(s.toJSON) should equal(s)
   }

-Use akka.serialization.Serializer.ScalaJSON to do generic JSON serialization, e.g. serialize object that does not extend ScalaJSON using the JSON serializer.
+Use akka.serialization.Serializers.ScalaJSON to do generic JSON serialization, e.g. serialize object that does not extend ScalaJSON using the JSON serializer.
 Serialization using Serializer can be done in two ways :-

 1. Type class based serialization (recommended)
 2. Reflection based serialization